msalemor/ai-apps-blocks/README.md

 - Creating and storing embeddings
 - Selecting a Vector database,
 - Retrieving and consuming results from a vector database
-- The user experience (frontend)
+- Delivering a right user experience (frontend)

 ## Application architecture fundamentals

 Writing an AI-infused application is no different than planning a regular application.
-You need to consider the usual layers like validation, scalability, resiliency, data access, security, etc. Since OpenAI are REST endpoints, particularly feeling comfortable with the following concepts is important:
+You need to consider the usual layers like validation, scalability, resiliency, data access, security, etc. Since OpenAI are RESTful endpoints, particularly feeling comfortable with the following concepts is important:

 -	Making REST requests (POST)
 -	Configuring HttpClient